Castletownbere: History and name

 In 1796 Theobald Wolfe Tone and his confederates sailed into Berehaven Harbour in French men o' war.
 They anchored off Ahabeg – a townland five miles east of Castletownbere – but the gales were so violent that they could not land.
 Wolfe Tone fulminated that he was so close to Ireland that he could almost have spat onto the shore – he reflected, "England has not had such an escape since the Armada" – perhaps an allusion to the fact that adverse winds frustrated England's enemies on both occasions.
 For his efforts in preparing the local defences against the French, Richard White, a local landlord, was created Earl of Bantry and Viscount Berehaven in 1816.

 In the 19th and early 20th century, Castletownbere and the Berehaven Harbour was an important anchorage and naval port for the Royal Navy.
 In 1885, the harbour was a testing site for the development of the Torpedo ram when the warship HMS Polyphemus undertook a simulated attack on a fleet at anchor off the town.

 The United States Navy established U.S. Naval Air Station Berehaven Ireland on 29 April 1918 to operate a Lighter-Than-Air (LTA) Kite balloon base during World War I. The base closed shortly after the First Armistice at Compiègne.

 At Furious Pier, beside the golf course, on 14 May 1921 two soldiers were wounded and Privates Hunter, McCullen, Edwards and Chalmers – all of the King's Own Scottish Borderers – were shot dead by Irish Republican Army men led by Michael Og O'Sullivan.
 There was also an engagement between the IRA and Black and Tan members of the Royal Irish Constabulary just outside the town that day but no casualties were sustained.

-Only one Castletownbere man was killed in the Irish Civil War; John O'Dwyer killed at Kealkill, Co.
-Cork in 1922 and commemorated on the plaque on Wolfe Tone Square in Bantry.
+Only one Castletownbere man was killed in the Irish Civil War; John O'Dwyer killed at Kealkill, County Cork in 1922 and commemorated on the plaque on Wolfe Tone Square in Bantry.
 The deep-water harbour was, up to the 19th century, much used by smugglers.

+Castletownbere Lifeboat Station was opened by the Royal National Lifeboat Institution in 1997.
+Poorly-located temporary crew facilities were in use for many years but a new building and moorings were brought into use on 19 May 2013 which significantly reduced the time taken for the lifeboat to put to sea.